Donotalo/playground-8bjr8a2j/lessons/lesson04.md

 qemu-riscv64_spl_defconfig
 ```

-A `QEMU` simulated board will be chosen, with RISC-V 64 bit architecture. `qemu-riscv64_smode_defconfig` will serve the purpose of this tutorial.
+A `QEMU` simulated board will be chosen, with `RISC-V` 64 bit architecture capable of running `Linux`. `qemu-riscv64_smode_defconfig` will serve the purpose of this tutorial.
 The S-Mode (supervisor mode) configuration is chosen so that it can load Linux kernel.

 ## Build